sgoldgar/music_artist_oop_relationships/README.md

   * a `name` property, which can be accepted as an argument of the constructor function and set on the object
   * and a `songs` property that defaults to an empty array

 * Create a constructor function called `Song`.
-The `Artist` constructor function should have 3 properties:
+The `Song` constructor function should have 3 properties:
   * a `title` property, which can be accepted as an argument of the constructor function and set on the object
     * the `title` should be a string containing the title of a song
   * an `artist` property, which can be accepted as an argument of the constructor function and set on the object